Paleobiota of the Morrison Formation: Pterosaurs

 Pterosaurs are very uncommon fossils in the Morrison, because the fragility of their thin walled bones often prevented their remains from being preserved.
 Despite being uncommon they are geographically widespread; indeterminate pterosaur remains have been found in stratigraphic zones 2 and 4-6.
 In addition to indeterminate remains, several species have been identified from both the rhamphorhynchoids (long-tailed pterosaurs) and pterodactyloids (short-tailed pterosaurs).
 Since the 1970s and 80s, pterosaur finds have become more common, but are still rare.
 Most Morrison pterosaurs have been found in marine and shoreline deposits.
 Pterosaur tracks have been found in both the Tidwell and Saltwash members.
 Morrison pterosaurs probably lived on fish, insects and scavenged dinosaur carcasses, or even foraged for prey, and actively hunted; they are fairly ecologically diverse, ranging from small hawking insectivore Mesadactylus to the raptorial Harpactognathus.
-While relatively few pterosaur genera are named from the Morrison Formation, fragmentary material that is not referrable to the genus level suggests the presence of dsungaripteroids, ctenochasmatids, dimorphodontids, and more tentatively wukongopterids and pteranodontians.Stephen Czerkas; Tracy Ford (2018).
-"Pterosaur or diapsid?
-The search for the true Utahdactylus".
-Flugsaurier 2018: The 6th International Symposium on Pterosaurs.
-Los Angeles, USA.
-Abstracts: 35–36.
+While relatively few pterosaur genera are named from the Morrison Formation, fragmentary material that is not referrable to the genus level suggests the presence of dsungaripteroids, ctenochasmatids, dimorphodontids, and more tentatively wukongopterids and pteranodontians.